fabien0102/openapi-codegen/README.md

     },

     // can be overridden from cli
-    outputDir: "src",
+    outputDir: "src/queries",

-    to: async (context: {
+    to: async (context) => {
-      openAPIDocument: OpenAPIObject;
-      operationsTree: OperationTree;
-      outputDir: string;
-      customFlags: Record<string, unknown>; // extra flags from the cli }) => {
-      // You can transform the `openAPIDocument` here, can be useful to remove internal routes or fixing some known issues in the specs ;)
+      // You can transform the `context.openAPIDocument` here, can be useful to remove internal routes or fixing some known issues in the specs ;)

-      // Generate all the schemas types (components & responses) await generateSchemaTypes(context, {
+      // Generate all the schemas types (components & responses) const { schemasFiles } = await generateSchemaTypes(context, {
         /* config */
       });

       // Generate all react-query components
       await generateReactQueryComponents(context, {
         /* config*/
+        schemasFiles,
       });
     },
   },